 Manchester Royal Exchange

-During the 10-month scheme, Quadriga sensitively restored the stonework, enhancing all four external elevations of this local landmark using materials and finishes in keeping with the original features, which is complemented with new feature lighting and signage
+During the 10 month scheme, Quadriga sensitively restored the stonework, enhancing all four external elevations of this local landmark using materials and finishes in keeping with original features.
+This is complemented with new feature lighting and signage.
+The existing retail arcade that links Cross Street with St. Anns Square was also respectfully refurbished.

 - A team of multi-skilled specialists